 The Student Development Office provides students with confidential educational and personal counseling in order to assist them toward better self-understanding, self-direction and the selection of more objective approaches to problem resolution.
 The Office serves as a counseling consultation resource for instructors, advisors, and staff.
 Contracted referral and emergency service agreements are maintained with professional services within the community of Madison.

-The Office is also responsible for (1) counseling and tracking the class attendance of students on Academic Probation, (2) providing appropriate counseling, educational, and referral services for students dealing with substance abuse issues, (3) coordination of the Early Alert System, (4) training for residence life staff, (5) operation of the Student Success Center, (6) coordinating the needs of students with disabilities, and (7) providing programs pertaining to wellness, including prevention of substance abuse.
+The Office is also responsible for (1) counseling and tracking the class attendance of students on Academic Probation, (2) providing appropriate counseling, educational, and referral services for students dealing with substance abuse issues, (3) coordination of Starfish, (4) training for residence life staff, (5) operation of the Student Success Center, (6) coordinating the needs of students with disabilities, and (7) providing programs pertaining to wellness, including prevention of substance abuse.

 The principle responsibility of Diversity Services is to prepare our students by education and example to increase their awareness, commitment and dedication to pluralism, multiculturalism, and social justice as our culture becomes part of the evolving "global village".
 Focus is on attainment of the following three University diversity goals: